DeannaCarina/CI-MP-1/README.md

 <a href="#Contents">Back to the top.</a>

 ## Skeleton
+The wireframes for the <em>Travel Caribbean</em> website were made with the <a href="https://balsamiq.com/">Balsamiq</a> Desktop Applictaion, they can be found by viewing the image below and following the links below the image.
+As there is a number of pages within the website all containing a fairly large amount of content, I chose to create the wireframes based on a desktop layout as this is how I intend for the website to be viewed most frequently, however I have also created a wireframe for the contact page in mobile version, as the layout of this page will change drastically from being in deskoptop version to mobile version.
 <img src="assets/images-readme/wire-index.png" alt="Wireframe plan of index.html" width="90%"><br>
 <ul>
     <li>Click <a href="assets/images-readme/wire-islands.png" target="_blank">HERE</a> for islands.html Wireframe</li>